oGaabs/oGaabs/README.md

 ### Main projects

-- <a href="https://github.com/AtomoonDev/TCC-Atomoon" target="_blank">Atomoon (TCC and Finalist Project at the 10th 3M Science and Technology Exhibition)</a> - Flutter application to facilitate the connection between professionals/self-employed and their clients.
+- <a href="https://github.com/AtomoonDev/TCC-Atomoon" target="_blank">Atomoon (TCC and Finalist Project at the 10th 3M Science and Technology Exhibition)</a> - Flutter application to facilitate the connection between professionals/self-employed and their clients. with @mariaxuxu & @taylorburgues
 - <a href="https://gabriels-dev.vercel.app/" target="_blank">Portfolio</a> -  My online portfolio in vercel.
-- <a href="https://github.com/GiovannaBrilhante/Dreams-come-true" target="_blank">Dreams Come True</a> - Website in React to find restaurants inspired by movies with API (DotNet C#), login with Token(JWT) and CRUD with users, restaurants and movies.
+- <a href="https://github.com/GiovannaBrilhante/Dreams-come-true" target="_blank">Dreams Come True</a> - Website in React to find restaurants inspired by movies with API (DotNet C#), login with Token(JWT) and CRUD with users, restaurants and movies. with @GiovannaBrilhante
 - <a href="https://github.com/punigc/Dio-DesignPattern-Padroes_Java" target="_blank">Potencia Tech powered by iFood - Dio (Bootcamp)</a> - Project challenge held at bootcamp about SpringBoot, Java, OOP, Design Patterns and RESTful API.
 - <a href="https://github.com/PuniGC/LabirintoSolver_Java" target="_blank">LabyrinthSolver</a> - Terminal in Java that solves labyrinths created in txt, using data structure (Queue, Stack and Matrix).
 - <a href="https://github.com/PuniGC/PFSergio-ListaDeEspera_Flutter" target="_blank">QRCodeListaDeEspera</a> - Flutter application that reads a qrcode from an API made by Professor Sergio from Unicamp Technical High School of Campinas – COTUCA, responds to a CRUD administrative interface of a waiting list of people, with name, entry date and position.